Categorical Data

 interface is user friendly, but lacks some features that are only

 available in native interface.
-For instance users cannot compute SHAP value directly or
+For instance users cannot compute SHAP value directly.

 categorical data, we need to pass the similar parameter to DMatrix